DIY Kitchen Banquette – Custom Banquette Seating | Behr

 Painting the banquette black helps to hide those little shoe marks and prevents stains from spills.

-INSTALL THE BANQUETTE
+INSTALL THE CORNER BANQUETTE

 Take both sections of the banquette frame and place them where they will go in your home.
 Measure one side of the banquette frame from the corner of the wall to the end of the frame.
 Cut a piece of smooth ¾” plywood down to this measurement.
 Attach the plywood to the frame with a nail gun or a hammer and finish nails.
 Repeat this process with the other side of the banquette.